Taut foliations, braid positivity, and unknot detection

-Each product disk induces exactly one sector contributing maximally to $\tau_B$, and one that does not.
-Let $\nu$ denote the sector contributing maximally to $\tau_B$, and let $\theta$ denote the sector which does not contribute maximally to $\tau_B$.
+Let $\nu$ denote a sector of $\tau_B$ which contributes maximally to $\tau_B$, and let $\theta$ denote the sector which does not contribute maximally to $\tau_B$.
 Then $\lambda \cup \nu$ fully carries all slopes in $(0, 1)$, and $\lambda \cup \theta$ fully carries all slopes $(-\infty, 0)$.
 It is tempting -- but wrong! -- to think that the train track $\tau_B$ carries all slopes $r < C$, where $C$ is the total number of product disks used to build $B$, as this argument excludes the possibility that sectors in $\partial X_K$ can be \textbf{linked}: